Hashi Mohamed: Barrister

-Having completed law school in early 2010, Mohamed became a member of the Honourable Society of Lincoln's Inn when he was called to the bar on 31 July 2010, a position he keeps for his entire lifetime.
+Having completed law school in early 2010, Mohamed became a member of the Honourable Society of Lincoln's Inn when he was called to the bar on 31 July 2010, a position available to him for his entire lifetime.
 The society is one of London's four Inns of Court to which all barristers must belong to be able to practise.
 He completed his training as a barrister in London in 2012; he is still active in this career today, practising in London and specialising in planning and environment law.
 In July 2023, Mohamed started working for Landmark Chambers, joining their groups on planning and the environment.

-He admits in People Like Us that he often takes a 'tough love' approach in his work, such as sending home an intern for arriving only four minutes late and without pen or paper, and says that people must either "evolve or die".
-Between September 2018 and September 2022, Mohamed was the director of the Big Education Trust, a multi-academy trust based in London.
+Mohamed admits in People Like Us that he often takes a 'tough love' approach in his work, such as sending home an intern for arriving only four minutes late and without pen or paper, and says that people must either "evolve or die".
 In April 2023, Mohamed became the Chair of Coin Street's Secondary Housing Co-operative Housing Association, which focusses on housing and maintenance within the South Bank.
-In March 2023, Mohamed submitted written evidence to the UK Parliament's Select Committee detailing his professional views on the causes of the housing crisis in the United Kingdom.
+In March 2023, Mohamed submitted written evidence to the UK Parliament's Select Committee detailing his professional views on the causes of the UK housing crisis.

 Journalist

-Hashi Mohamed presented the BBC Radio 4 documentary Adventures in Social Mobility, which was broadcast on 16 April 2017.
+On BBC Radio 4, Mohamed has presented several documentaries including Adventures in Social Mobility in 2017 and one on the murder of Stephen Lawrence in 2013.
+In February 2022, he presented an episode of the BBC Radio 4 programme Analysis titled "Planning, Housing and Politics" where he discussed the causes and impact of the housing crisis, as well as how to fix it.
 He has contributed to publications including Prospect, The Guardian, The Times and the Financial Times.
-His main focus in his career as a journalist is the issue of social mobility, which he has called "society’s most intractable problem".
+His main focus in his career as a journalist is the issue of social mobility, which he has called "society's most intractable problem".
 He has also written about the housing crisis and its impact on people's opportunities.

-He has also presented documentaries on BBC Radio 4, including on the murder of Stephen Lawrence in 2013.
-In February 2022, Mohamed presented an episode of the BBC Radio 4 programme Analysis titled "Planning, Housing and Politics" where he discussed the causes and impact of the housing crisis, as well as how to fix it.